 Rogers Bar HR is committed to breeding the best Charolais bulls.
 We have been performance testing for over 60 years, and our persistence has paid off!
 Rogers Bar HR bulls can immediately benefit your herd by putting more pounds on your calves and thus more money in your pocket.When we started breeding Charolais in 1959, we concentrated on important economic traits.
 Calving ease, high weaning weights, and ease of keeping are always a priority when we are breeding and developing our bulls.
 The most important thing we have done has been to develop these traits on GRASS!
 Our bulls will not fall apart when you turn them out.
 Rogers Bar HR bulls are raised and grown out on Bahia, Bermuda, Crab, and Rye Grass.
-Even though they are raised on grass our bulls excel when placed in feed tests and feedlots.
+Even though they are raised on grass, our bulls excel when placed in feed tests and feedlots.
 We have won more Beef Improvement Federation (BIF) tests than any other Charolais breeder in the nation!
 We consistently dominate the competition.
-In 2017, Rogers Bar HR bulls won both the Hinds and Florida Bull Tests for weight gain and feed efficiency.
-Eight of the top 10 bulls on the Florida Bull test were Rogers Bar HR bred.
+Rogers Bar HR won the Florida Bull Test again in 2021.
+Our Charolais bulls gained an average of 3.96 lbs./day- more than any other breed on the test.

 There are three dimensions to cattle: width of body, depth of body, and length of body.
 Only one dimension can be increased without causing calving difficulty: length of body.
 We try to make our bulls as long as possible.
 It is the best way to add pounds without increasing the chance of calving problems.
 My father would always tell me that a cow could have a 100-pound eel but only a 10-pound bowling ball.
 Shape influences calving difficulty as much as weight.
 As a result, we always develop bulls with clean front shoulders.